 Tulane University academic staff members designed the pre-college experience to immerse students in the fields of humanities, STEM, and the arts.

 Select courses are offered for three hours of transferable Tulane credit.
-Tracks are available for middle and high school students, and the curricula are designed to match students’ academic levels.
+Tracks are available for high school students, and the curricula are designed to match students’ academic levels.
 The learning environment at Tulane is unique because it aims to accomplish the following:

 Several features set the Tulane Pre-College experience apart from other learning opportunities:

-Tulane Pre-College offers a selection of courses each summer for motivated middle and high school students who wish to pursue their academic interests while strengthening their college applications.
+Tulane Pre-College offers a selection of courses each summer for motivated high school students who wish to pursue their academic interests while strengthening their college applications.
 The aim of Tulane University Pre-College is to develop students both inside and outside of the classroom in a safe and supportive environment.
 Students who have participated in Tulane Pre-College return to school with a much better sense of what they need to do in preparation for college.

 Tulane Pre-College gives high school students the opportunity to take college credit courses taught by Tulane Pre-College instructors.
 Courses for college credit are selective and geared toward rising 11th through 12th grade students interested in a challenging academic experience.
 Pre-college students typically earn three hours of general education credits and an official Tulane transcript.

 Courses in science, engineering, and architecture are offered each summer and have a workload similar to that of a Tulane freshman course.
-During the session, students can participate in co-curricular activities like lectures by guest speakers and infso sessions our libraries, labs, studios, and facilities, including the Tulane Makerspace.
+During the session, students can participate in co-curricular activities like lectures by guest speakers and info sessions our libraries, labs, studios, and facilities, including the Tulane Makerspace.